 Consumers Energy Company makes sure that energy consumers in Michigan have the power to crank up their heaters and the gas to fire up their stoves.
 The company's operating area includes all 68 counties of Michigan's lower peninsula.
 All told, Consumers Energy (the primary operating unit of

-) has a generating capacity of 6,130 MW (primarily fossil-fueled), and distributes electricity to 1.8 million customers and natural gas to 1.7 million customers.
+) has a generating capacity of more than 8,330 MW (primarily fossil-fueled), and distributes electricity to 1.8 million customers and natural gas to 1.8 million customers.
 Included in the utility's arsenal of power production is electricity generated from fossil-fueled, nuclear, wind, and hydroelectric power plants.
 Utility customers are a mix of residential, commercial, and diversified industrial clients.

-The company's electric distribution system has 66,065 miles of lines and the gas distribution system delivers of 337 billion cubic feet of natural gas per year.
+Electric utility operations (70% of revenue) include the generation, purchase, distribution, and sale of electricity.
+The company's electric distribution system has 71,450 miles of lines and the gas distribution system delivers 356 billion cubic feet of natural gas per year.

 In addition to its electric and gas utility service, the company operates 12 coal-fired and two oil-fired generating plants, 13 hydroelectric plants, a pumped storage generating plant, and several combustion-turbine plants that produce electricity when needed during peak demand periods.